cgossain/FirebaseIdentity/README.md

 ## Example

-The included Example project showcases the funtionality of this library.
+The included demo project showcases the full functionality of this library.

 ### Prerequisites

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+To run the demo project, clone the repo, and run `pod install` from the Example directory first.

-To run the example project you'll also need a Firebase account.
-Once you're account has been created, follow the instructions to create a demo project.
-Once your demo project has been created in your Firebase account, you'll need to download the project's corresponding `GoogleService-Info.plist` and add it the demo project.
-The Firebase framework automatically detects this file when the app launches, and will configure the environment accordingly.
+You'll also need a Firebase account.
+From your Firebase account, follow the instructions to create a demo project and add an iOS app to it.
+You'll then need to download its corresponding `GoogleService-Info.plist` file and add it the demo project in Xcode.
+The Firebase framework automatically detects this file when the app launches and will configure the environment accordingly.

 ## Requirements

-- iOS 11.4+
+- iOS 12.4+
 - Swift 5+
 - A Firebase account